dapr/quickstarts/tutorials/workflow/python/resiliency-and-compensation/README.md

     --url http://localhost:5264/start/1
     ```

-    When the workflow input is `1`, the `MinusOne` activity will subtract `1` resulting in a `0`.
-This value is passed to the `Division` activity, which will throw an error because the divisor is `0`.
-The `Division` activity will be retried three times but all will fail the same way as the divisor has not changed.
-Finally the compensation action `PlusOne` will be executed, increasing the value back to `1` before returning the result.
+    When the workflow input is `1`, the `minus_one` activity will subtract `1` resulting in a `0`.
+This value is passed to the `division` activity, which will throw an error because the divisor is `0`.
+The `division` activity will be retried three times but all will fail the same way as the divisor has not changed.
+Finally the compensation action `plus_one` will be executed, increasing the value back to `1` before returning the result.

     The app logs should output the following: